Samuel Alschuler: Federal judicial service

 Alschuler received a recess appointment from President Woodrow Wilson on August 16, 1915, to a seat on the United States Court of Appeals for the Seventh Circuit vacated by Judge Peter S. Grosscup.
 He was nominated to the same position by President Wilson on January 7, 1916.
 He was confirmed by the United States Senate on January 18, 1916, and received his commission the same day.
 He was a member of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) from 1924 to 1934.
-He assumed senior status on May 15, 1936.
-His service terminated on November 9, 1939, due to his death.